greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CLUSTER.html.md

 `CLUSTER` instructs Greenplum Database to order the table specified by `<table_name>` based on the index specified by `<index_name>`.
 The index must already have been defined on `<table_name>`.

-XXX `CLUSTER` on non-B-tree indexes is not supported on append-optimized storage tables.
-XXX
+Greenplum Database supports `CLUSTER` operations on append-optimized tables only for B-tree indexes.

 > **Note** Greenplum Database 7 does not support `CLUSTER`ing a partitioned table.